venkys-io/Code-Blogs/Strings/Medium/README.md

 5. **String Matching and DNA Analysis:**
    - Longest palindromic substrings can be employed in string matching algorithms, helping to identify similarities or repetitions in text data.
 In DNA analysis, palindromic sequences are significant in restriction enzyme recognition sites, which are crucial in genetic engineering and molecular biology techniques like PCR (Polymerase Chain Reaction).

+## Test Cases

+Test Case 1:

+Input:
+babad

+Output:
+bab

+Explanation:
+The program prompts the user to input a string.
+The longestPalindrome function is called with the input string.
+Inside the longestPalindrome function, for each character in the string, the expandFromCenter function is called to find the longest palindrome centered at that character.
+The expandFromCenter function expands outward from the center (either a single character or between two characters) to find the longest palindrome substring.
+The longest palindrome substring "bab" is found and returned as output.

+Test Case 2:

+Input:
+cbbd

+Output:
+bb

+Explanation:
+The program prompts the user to input a string "cbbd".
+The longestPalindrome function is called with the input string.
+Inside the longestPalindrome function, for each character in the string, the expandFromCenter function is called to find the longest palindrome centered at that character.
+The expandFromCenter function expands outward from the center (either a single character or between two characters) to find the longest palindrome substring.
+The longest palindrome substring "bb" is found and returned as output.